Skip to Content

 5. Cable Beach

-Cable Beach is one of the more popular Nassau beaches and can easily be accessed from the cruise port by taxi.
+Cable Beach is one of the more popular Nassau public beaches and can easily be accessed from the cruise port by taxi.

 This white sand beach is perfect for sunbathing and the calm ocean water on this side of the island is great for swimming and snorkeling.